 You can safely delete these directories, or content within them.
 SingularityCE will re-create any directories and data that are needed in future runs.

-may cause checksum / integrity errors when you run or build containers.
-If you
+as this may cause checksum / integrity errors when you run or build

-cache, without needing to manually inspect the cache directories.
+your cache, without manually inspecting the cache directories.

 If you have built images as root, directly or via